Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 #Introduction

 The emergence of the human cerebral cortex, whether tracing it through phylogeny or ontogeny, tracks its expansion and progressive differentiation into larger and more diverse areas.
-While previous methodologies have addressed this analytically by characterizing local cortical expansion, several lines of research have proposed that the cortex in fact expands along trajectories from primordial archor areas~\cite{Sanides1969-pa, Buckner2013-cs}, and furthermore, that the distance along the cortical surface is informative regarding cortical differentiation~\cite{Wagstyl2015-us}.
+While previous methodologies have addressed this analytically by characterizing local cortical expansion, several lines of research have proposed that the cortex in fact expands along trajectories from primordial anchor areas~\cite{Sanides1969-pa, Buckner2013-cs}, and furthermore, that the distance along the cortical surface is informative regarding cortical differentiation~\cite{Wagstyl2015-us}.
 We sought to investigate the geometric relationships that arise in the cortex based on expansion from such origin points.
 Towards this aim, we developed a python package for measuring the geodesic distance along the cortical surface that restricts shortest paths from passing through nodes of non-cortical areas such as the medial wall.

 #Approach